J. Mills Goodloe

-J. Mills Goodloe is an American film producer, screenwriter, director, and actor.
+J. Mills Goodloe (born November 15, 1966) is an American film producer, screenwriter, director, and actor.

 Personal life

 Goodloe grew up in Fort Lauderdale, Florida, and attended Southern Methodist University in Dallas, Texas.

 Early career

 He began his career at Warner Brothers, working for director Richard Donner whose credits include Superman, The Omen, Scrooged and the Lethal Weapon series.
 Goodloe worked as Donner's assistant from 1992 to 1995 on films such as Lethal Weapon 3 and Maverick.
 In 1996, Goodloe was promoted to president of Donner Productions.
 Over the next four years, Goodloe produced Assassins, starring Sylvester Stallone and Julianne Moore, Conspiracy Theory starring Mel Gibson and Julia Roberts, and the final installment of the Lethal Weapon series starring Gibson, Danny Glover and Chris Rock.
 In 2001, Goodloe left Donner Productions to write and direct A Gentleman's Game starring Gary Sinise, Dylan Baker and Philip Baker Hall.
 The film was nominated for an ESPY Award in the category of Best Sports Film.